 Rules Proposed Bylaws Comment 7.0 Consensual Resolution 7.1 The consensual resolution process is established under section 51.1 of the Act and AIBC Bylaws 36.0 through 36.22 REMOVED Exists within the current bylaws: 36.0 through 36.22.
 8.0 Consensual Resolution Review Panel 8.1 The panel appointment, composition and procedures are established under AIBC Bylaws 36.7 through 36.18 REMOVED Exists within the current bylaws: 36.7 through 36.18.
-9.0 Confidentiality and Publication Confidentiality and Publication 9.1 37.32 - NO CHANGE As a minimum level of publication and disclosure, the AIBC shall disclose to the membership and make publicly available any decision or order of a disciplinary committee, or suitable summary thereof.
+9.0 Confidentiality and Publication Confidentiality and Publication 9.1 37.34 - NO CHANGE As a minimum level of publication and disclosure, the AIBC shall disclose to the membership and make publicly available any decision or order of a disciplinary committee, or suitable summary thereof.
 As a minimum level of publication and disclosure, the AIBC shall disclose to the membership and make publicly available any decision or order of a disciplinary committee, or suitable summary thereof.
-9.2 REMOVED This publication requirement is now found in consensual resolution bylaw In keeping with AIBC Bylaw 36.20 and in accordance with the Guidelines for Retention, Disclosure and Publication of AIBC Professional Conduct and Illegal Practice Records, all approved consensual resolution agreements, or suitable summary thereof, shall be published to the membership and made public, with any specific publication requirements established 36.20.
+9.2 37.37 NEW This (consensual resolution) In keeping with AIBC Bylaw 36.20 and in accordance with the Guidelines for Retention , Disclosure and Publication of AIBC Professional Conduct and Illegal Practice Records , all approved consensual resolution agreements, or suitable summary thereof, shall be published to the membership and made public, with any specific publication requirements established The institute shall publish summaries, without respondent's names, of successfully - completed remedial recommendations for the purpose of education architects, firms, associates and licensees regarding professional conduct and ethics. publication requirement is now found in consensual resolution bylaw 36.20.
+'Anonymous' publication of remedial recommendation conclusions serves dual function of providing guidance for members, firms associates in similar situations and enhances